Xilinx/meta-amd-edf/README.build.md

 >    you will run into templateconf errors.
 >    `Error: TEMPLATECONF value points to nonexistent directory '<template-path>'`

-6. Once environment is initialized `bblayers.conf` add `local.conf` are set from meta-amd-edf templates.
+6. Once the environment is initialized, `bblayers.conf` and `local.conf` are set from the meta-amd-edf templates.

 7. For list of available board machines see meta-amd-adaptive-socs/meta-amd-adaptive-socs-bsp/conf/machine/*.conf file.